alexhroom/conditionalimports/README.md

 (in our case, whether the letter is "A" or "B"); if they do, then we add them to the global variables for the submodule's scope (which is equivalent to what happens when we do something like `from module import class`).

+Finally, we use `del temp_lib` to 'un-import' the full library package.